We say little things like, “Hello.” & “Good-bye”.

 I tend to drive south.

-I have shovel snow from her walks at the bridge of night or of morning
+I have shovel snow from her walks at the bridge of night and the break of morning

 anonymously working under the street lights.